Seven lives lost on roads

 The accident happened on Dhaka-Chattogram highway near Chhoto Komoldoho U-Turn around 12:15pm, said Officer-in-Charge Kabir Hossain.

-His wife Suravi Mardi was taken to Kaim Memorial Hospital in Nawabganj.

-In another accident, a pedestrian was killed after a passenger bus ran him over in Chirirbandar upazila of the district yesterday evening.

-Abbas Ali, 60, from Borogram village in Chirirbandar died on the spot.
+In another accident, a pedestrian was killed after a passenger bus ran him over in Chirirbandar upazila on Friday evening.
+Abbas Ali, 60, died on the spot.

 The deceased were identified as Puri Chakma and Gunimala Chakma.
 The identities of the injured could not be known immediately, said Kotwali Police Station OC Ariful Amin.